 Create Heroku app

 This will take you to a page to manage your account.
-Ensure that the Account tab is selected and scroll down to the API Key section.
+Ensure that you are on the Account tab and scroll down to the API Key section.

 API Key section

 Click Reveal to view the API key, then copy it.
-Keep it safe as we will need it later.
+Keep it safe; you will need it later.

 Adding the CircleCI configuration for continuous deployment

-In this section, we will create a CircleCI configuration file where we will write the deployment script for our application.
-To do that, create a folder within the root of the application with the name .circleci.
+In this section, you will create a CircleCI configuration file where you will write the deployment script for the application.
+First, create a folder within the root of the application with the name .circleci.
 Then create a file within it and call it config.yml.
-Paste the following code in this new file:
+Paste this code into the new file:

 version: 2.1